13 June 2018

 Responsible for:

-- organising social events, with the purpose of strengthening intra-club relationships and raising funds for the Club
+• organising social events with the purpose of strengthening intra-club relationships and raising funds for the Club

-George Walker
+George Walker (Trustee)

-Sarah Brennand
+Sarah Thomas

-- Honorary Roles
+6. Honorary Roles

-Any changes shall be recommended to the Trustees by the Membership and Honorary Roles Sub-Committee on an ad hoc basis.
+The honorary roles of President and Vice President shall continue.
+The current incumbents shall continue in their roles and any changes shall be recommended to the Trustees by the Membership and Honorary Roles Sub-Committee on an ad hoc basis.

-- Future Conduct of Meetings
+7. Future Conduct of Meetings

-- Financial Reporting
+8. Financial Reporting

 The Club shall prepare financial statements for the period to the end of October each year, subject to review by external auditors.
 These shall be presented to, and approved by, the Trustees before uploading onto the Charity Commission website.

-- Annual General Meeting
+9. Annual General Meeting

 An annual general meeting will be held each year to which all non-voting members are invited.
-At each annual general meeting, three of the Trustees will seek re-election in order to provide a mechanism for non-voting members to hold the trustees to account.
+At each annual general meeting, three of the Trustees will seek re-election in order to provide a mechanism for non-voting members to hold the Trustees to account.